XDcsy/simple2ch-2chUserScript/README.md

 3. Removes the comfirmation step when jumping to external urls form 2ch.<br>

 ### How to use
-(Recommended) To use this user script, firstly install an userscript manager like [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
-After installing it, add the `/user_script/simple2ch.user.js` to the manager and turn it on.
++ (Recommended) Firstly install an userscript manager like [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+After installing, add the `/user_script/simple2ch.user.js` to the manager and turn it on.

-(Not recommended) It also has a Chorme extension version.
-Download the `\extension` folder and load it under the developer mode of Chrome.
++ Chorme extension version: download the `\extension` folder and load it (under the developer mode).